Three Reasons to Build a Pergola for your Home

 Now that we have established a pergola as a gorgeous backyard/garden amenity, here are some reasons why it is the right choice for your home and what value it can bring!

 One might pose the question: “How does a Pergola add value to your home?”
 Well, Pergolas make great additions to your home because they add more living space.
 However, the value a pergola may add is marginal, given its cost is ultimately determined by the size and material.
-Home Advisor research indicates that the average national cost of building a Modern Pergola is approximately $3,508.
+Home Advisor research indicates that the average national cost of building a Pergola is approximately $3,508.
 While wood is the most commonly used material of choice, different types of wood will have other cost breakdowns.
 Cedar, for example, is around the national average, the material costing $3000.
 On the other hand, Teak or Ipe wood has a material cost of nearly $5000 plus.
-Hardie Boys Pergolas are made of PVC, a tougher, modern, and longer-lasting material that requires significantly less maintenance.
+HB ELEMENTS Pergolas are made of PVC, a tougher, longer lasting material which requires significantly less maintenance.

 Additional Costing Information to Build a pergola

 Other than material, here are the factors that can affect the final price of your pergola:

 - Design Type